-Jamie currently sings with C4: The Composer/Conductor Collective.
-She was previously an artist in residence with the Continuo Arts Foundation, performing with its professional ensemble, Sonare; and performed in the premiere concert with the Red Oak Contemporary Ensemble.
-She has performed with Eastern Opera of New Jersey for multiple productions, the latest as Mamma Lucia in Cavalleria Rusticana.
-Jamie has participated in performance workshops including the Creative Musicians Retreat, Rhymes With Opera’s new music summer workshop, and the Western Wind’s summer workshop.
-In prior years, she was on the roster of the professional Kinnara Ensemble, served as a section leader of the Westfield (NJ) Presbyterian Church choir and was a member of the professional Seton Hall Chapel Choir.
+Besides her vocal work with C4, Jamie served as an artist-in-residence with the Continuo Arts Foundation, performing with its professional ensemble, Sonare.
+She was a featured soloist of the Red Oak Contemporary Ensemble.
+Jamie has performed in new music workshops including the Breathmark Retreat, Creative Musicians Retreat, and Rhymes With Opera’s new music summer workshop.
+She has performed with Eastern Opera of New Jersey for multiple productions, including Mamma Lucia in Cavalleria Rusticana and La suora zelatrice in Suor Angelica.
+In prior years, she was on the roster of the Kinnara Ensemble, served as a section leader of the Westfield (NJ) Presbyterian Church choir and was a member of the professional Seton Hall Chapel Choir.